Is A Trust Deed A Good Idea

 What happens after a Trust Deed term is complete?

 You will be discharged and your qualifying debt will be written off.
-This will leaving you free to enjoy life after debt. debt free.
+This will leave you free to enjoy life after debt.

 Unless you’ve agreed otherwise with your trustee beforehand.
 Legally, your creditors can no longer pursue you for the remaining amount after a Trust Deed term is complete.